Wooden Storage Shed Cost Range

 - Wall Height – 8’ walls are standard, but 9’ and 10’ walls offer increased overhead storage for a little more money.

-- Roof Type – A standard gable roof is the most affordable.
+- Shed Roof Type – A standard gable roof is the most affordable.
 Gambrel roofs, Dutch, saltbox and other styles might raise the cost slightly due to more material and labor in the trusses.